 - There are also important drug interactions between several ARVs.

-- It is important to consult a regularly updated database to assess whether drugs can be co-administered and whether dose adjustment is required.
+- It is important to consult a regularly-updated database to assess whether drugs can be co-administered and whether a dose adjustment is required.

-- Herbal medications (e.g. St John’s Wort, garlic) may also have interactions with ARVs, but data on herb-drug interactions are very limited.
+- Herbal medications may also have interactions with ART drugs (e.g. St John’s Wort, garlic), but data on herbdrug interactions are very limited.